vitiral/fiction-civboot/toll/healing3.md

 Primary Location: Civboot A, main living areas
 ```

-When I came into the mess hall, the director of Civboot Alpha, Dr Taylor Jong,
+When I came into the mess hall, the director of Civboot Alpha, Dr Jong was
-was already there sitting by herself; staring at a picture.
-She looked
+already there sitting by herself; staring at a picture.
+She looked different
-different than I had remembered her.
-I had always thought her face was
+than I had remembered her.
+I had always thought her face was particularly
-particularly wrinkle free for someone in their lower sixties.
-In the last
+wrinkle free for someone in their lower sixties.
+In the last three months, her
-three months, her face seemed to have aged ten years.
-Distinct wrinkles formed
+face seemed to have aged ten years.
+Distinct wrinkles formed around the eyes of
-around the eyes of a face that had, until now, rarely formed an expression.
+a face that had, until now, rarely formed an expression.

 Then the real difference struck me.
 Her face, wrinkled as it was, was again
 more or less expressionless.
 Over the last months her expression had been like